-Chickenpox is an infection caused by the varicella-zoster virus.
-It causes an itchy rash with small, fluid-filled blisters.
-Chickenpox is highly contagious to people who haven't had the disease or been vaccinated against it.
-Today, a vaccine is available that protects children against chickenpox.
-Routine vaccination is recommended by the Centers for Disease Control and Prevention (CDC).
+Chickenpox is an illness caused by the varicella-zoster virus.
+It brings on an itchy rash with small, fluid-filled blisters.
+Chickenpox spreads very easily to people who haven't had the disease or haven't gotten the chickenpox vaccine.
+Chickenpox used to be a widespread problem, but today the vaccine protects children from it.

-- Loss of appetite
+- Loss of appetite.

 Once the chickenpox rash appears, it goes through three phases:

-- Small fluid-filled blisters (vesicles), which form in about one day and then break and leak
+- Small fluid-filled blisters called vesicles, which form in about one day and then break and leak.

-- Crusts and scabs, which cover the broken blisters and take several more days to heal
+- Crusts and scabs, which cover the broken blisters and take a few more days to heal.

 When to see a doctor

-Also, let your doctor know if:
+Also, let your provider know if:

 - The rash spreads to one or both eyes.

-Chickenpox infection is caused by a virus.
+A virus called varicella-zoster causes chickenpox.
 It can spread through direct contact with the rash.
-It can also spread when a person with the chickenpox coughs or sneezes and you inhale the air droplets.
+It also can spread when a person with chickenpox coughs or sneezes and you breathe in the air droplets.

-Most people who have had chickenpox or have been vaccinated against chickenpox are immune to chickenpox.
-If you've been vaccinated and still get chickenpox, symptoms are often milder, with fewer blisters and mild or no fever.
+Most people who have had chickenpox or have gotten the vaccine are immune to chickenpox.
+If you've been vaccinated and still get chickenpox, symptoms are often milder.
+You may have fewer blisters and mild or no fever.
 A few people can get chickenpox more than once, but this is rare.

-- Inflammation of the brain (encephalitis)
+- Swelling of the brain called encephalitis.